seun1000/cinemaDB/README.md

 # cinemaDB

-This was one of my final year projects that took me a year to do.
-I have front and back end code that that shown my expertise in creating website functionalities.
-I haved a passion for Javascript and node js, Http  etc come after.
+These are some of the code files I made in my final year projrct.
+I have front and back end code that  shown my experience in creating website functionalities.
+I haved a passion for Javascript, node js, Http, css, SQL etc. My project was done on visual studio code editor.